DNP to PhD

 Study Abroad (Summer of Year 2)

-Students enrolled in both GPNG 923 Methods of Scientific Inquiry II and GPNG 903 Measurement Issues take part of the course as a study abroad experience (10-14 days) in Dublin, Ireland, where students have housing at Trinity College campus.
-Please note that any tuition discounts that graduate students receive are not applicable to study abroad courses.
+Students enrolled in GPNG 924 Methods of Scientific Inquiry II will take part of the course as a study abroad experience (approximately 10-14 days) in Dublin, Ireland, where students will have housing at Trinity College.